tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 #### The Implementation
 We created a base Command interface with only a `void execute()` as a requirement.

-#### Consequences
-The Commands we developed ended up being very versatile, as we used them for both View exclusive actions as well as MVC spanning ones, making the code much more readable and maintanable.
-It also helped establish both the **Single Responsability Principle** and the **Open/Close Principle**.

 This pattern can be found in the following files:
 - Command Interface: